tomit4/CityStats/README.md

 CityStats is a minimal API for accessing data on all 50 US States and the top 330 most populous US Cities.
 Publicly available to all, CityStats aims to provide up to date data and statistics in a programmatically-accessible format that can be utilized and integrated into educational and research projects.

-Aggregating and integrating data from multiple local government websites as well as publicly available resources like [Wikipedia](https://wikipedia.org), CityStats provides it's user with a simple API with which to interface using their programming language of choice.
+Aggregating and integrating data from multiple local government websites as well as publicly available resources like [Wikipedia](https://wikipedia.org), CityStats provides its users with a simple API with which to interface using their programming language of choice.
 CityStats is a simple Read Only REST API that delivers statistics about all 50 states within the United States of America as well as the top 330 most populated cities within the United States.